michaelstewart1995/WaveformBuilder/README.md

 # WaveformBuilder

-Generates an arbitrary waveform using a modular state machine
+Generates an arbitrary waveform using a state machine

 SW Requirements: